pfeodrippe/blog/src/posts/pitoco.md

 In some other terminal you can exercise the endpoints (e.g. by running the tests).
 When the exercise is finished, stop `tcpdump` run and check that you have a `dump.pcap` file created.
 These are your TCP packets in some binary format (I'm not a network person, so pardon my language), let's see how to process these.

 ## Inferring schemas
-In `pitoco.core` there is a `process` function which enables you to infer and output the schemas (backed by [Malli](https://github.com/metosin/malli)) found in the dump file (for now it filters only the 200 status requests, but it could be a user input).
+In `pitoco.core` there is a `process` function which enables you to infer and output the schemas (backed by [Malli](https://github.com/metosin/malli)) found in the dump file.

-`process` uses [Pathom 3](https://pathom3.wsscode.com/) behind the scenes, its API is similar to the one used by Pathom and I would recommend you to check its documentation to see the possibilities (there is much more you can do!) and to understand the relationship between the input, outputs and resolvers.
+`process` uses [Pathom 3](https://pathom3.wsscode.com/) behind the scenes and its API is similar to the one used by Pathom, I would recommend you to check its documentation to see the possibilities (there is much more you can do!) and to understand the relationship between the input, outputs and resolvers.

-See below for a example (assuming what's in your dump file had only one valid request captured and it was from httpbin).
+See below for a example (assuming your dump file has only one valid request captured and it was from httpbin).

 ```clojure
 (ns foo